voronianski/melchior.js/README.md

 In the real world the most likely you will want to use other third-party libs. _Melchior_ also works as **dependency script loader** and provides similar config syntax as RequireJS does.

-Firstly you will need to specify an entry point for all of your modules:
+Firstly you will need to specify a `data-main` entry point for all of your modules:

 ```html
 <script src="/path/to/melchior.js" data-main="/path/to/entry.js"></script>